tonebot13/23andMeStore/README.md

 Use FireFox ver. = 46.0.1 (issues with versions newer - might be a webdriver problem fyi)<br>

-This test case do the following:<br>
+This test case does the following:<br>

 1) Visit store.23andme.com/en-us/<br>

 2) Add 5 kits and enter unique names for each kit.<br>